Master's Programme in Archaeology

 Learning experience

-Teaching typically includes two to four hours of seminars and lectures each week.
+Teaching typically includes between two and four hours of seminars and lectures each week.

-Between seminars, you are expected to read and digest texts and sometimes also discuss them with other participants.
+Between seminars, you are expected to read and digest texts and sometimes also discuss them with other students.
 Some courses have a more practical orientation, such as internships, courses on Geographical Information Systems (GIS) and archaeological excavations in the field.
-During these courses, you are expected to work 40 hours per week in an office, a lab or in the field.
+You are expected to study 40 hours per week throughout the programme.

 Career

-Graduates have found jobs working with the Swedish Heritage Board, the County Administrative Board in Uppsala, and the police force (forensic section), and jobs requiring Geographical Information Systems (GIS) within local and national government agencies, museums in Sweden and internationally.
+Graduates have found jobs working with the Swedish Heritage Board, the County Administrative Board in Uppsala, and the police force (forensic section), and jobs requiring knowledge of Geographical Information Systems (GIS) within local and national government agencies, museums in Sweden and internationally.
+With a Master's degree in Archaeology, you are able to apply for further PhD studies in the field.

 Career support